-Welcome to our "new look" consumer confidence report for 2008.
-Because we are inserting this report in with your water bill, we had to change the format.
+Welcome to our consumer confidence report for 2009.
+Because we are now inserting this report in with your water bill, the format must be on letter sized paper.
 We're pleased to present to you this year's Annual Water Quality Report.
 This report is designed to inform you about the quality water and services we deliver to you every day.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
 We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
 We are committed to ensuring the quality of your water.